 Congressional action on the next COVID-19 relief package is ongoing.
-Our asks for this package, sent in a Feb.
-8 letter to Congress, highlight the immediate needs of children and children's hospitals, including additional provider relief funding and direct support through Medicaid and other funding streams to address children's mental, emotional and behavioral health needs.
-For this bill, we are focusing on adding intentional language to include children and children's providers in funding directed to existing programs and proposals in President Biden's American Rescue Plan.
+On Feb.
+26, the House passed the American Rescue Plan Act of 2021.
+The Senate is now considering the legislation.
+Our asks for this package, most recently shared with lawmakers in a Feb.
+26 letter to Senate leaders, highlight the immediate needs of children and children's hospitals, including additional provider relief funding for high Medicaid providers and direct support to address children's mental, emotional and behavioral health needs.

 Ask of Congress